ltindall/ltindall.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Lucas.
-I'm currently working as an intern at [Lab 41](https://www.lab41.org/) where I conduct research related to secure machine learning.
-I am also finishing my MS degree at UCSD where I study intelligent systems, robotics and controls in the Electrical and Computer Engineering department.
+I am a PhD student at UCSD in the ECE department, working with Professor Truong Nguyen.
+I am also an Associate Data Scientist at [Lab 41](https://www.lab41.org/).
+My research is currently focused on 3D machine learning.
+Specifically I am focusing on indoor scene understanding and its applications in autonomous agents.
+I am also working on a reinforcement learning project focused on animal cognition.
+In the past I have also done work on adversarial machine learning for privacy and security as well as biomedical image segmentation.